poseidon/matchbox/Documentation/api.md

 ## iPXE Script

-Serves a static iPXE boot script which gathers client machine attributes and chain loads to the iPXE endpoint.
+Serves a static iPXE boot script which gathers client machine attributes and chainloads to the iPXE endpoint.
 Configure your DHCP server or iPXE server to boot from this script (e.g. set `dhcp-boot:dhcp-boot=tag:ipxe,http://bootcfg.domain.com/ipxe/boot.ipxe` if using `dnsmasq`).

     GET http://bootcfg.example.com/boot.ipxe
     GET http://bootcfg.example.com/boot.ipxe.0   // for dnsmasq